-- Use a mobile device, connected to a central voter database, to capture information from voters, rather than doing data entry after the canvass. (oh hey, that’s exactly what Ecanvasser does!)
+2. Use a mobile device, connected to a central voter database, to populate individual voter files whilst out in the field, rather than doing data entry after the canvass.

 If you are using canvassing apps then data entry is taken care of.
 If you are using pen and paper then you will want to ensure the data captured is in a formal structure such as multiple choice answers.
 All of this data should be entered as soon as possible after the canvass.
 If you are capturing free-text responses from voters, it is a good idea to have set hashtags that can be attached to responses that will form a framework.
 For example, if you have #education and #immigration as possible trending issues then you can tag those to the end of any responses that fall within those areas.
 The campaign team can then start to see these issues trending over the course of a few weeks of canvassing and respond to those concerns by amending campaign messaging.